adriooa/DFS-to-find-fathers-of-SINK-vertices/README.md

 This DFS generate a list of lists of father of SINKs vertices, and also downward of a initial vertex.

 ### Example:
-  - Vertex 1 is SINK and downward of initial vertex, and fathers of vertex 1 is 5 and 6;
+  - Vertex 5 is SINK and downward of initial vertex, and fathers of vertex 1 is 5 and 6;
-  - Vertex 2 isn't SINK but is downward of initial vertex and one of it fathers is 7;
+  - Vertex 6 isn't SINK but is downward of initial vertex and one of it fathers is 7;
-  - Vertex 3 have only one father downward of initial vertex and it is 8.
+  - Vertex 7 ave only one father downward of initial vertex and it is 8.
-  - Vertex 4 isn't downward of initial vertex
+  - Vertex 8 isn't downward of initial vertex

   __Return of dfs__:
 <pre>
-                 [[5,6], [7], [8], [], [], [], [], []]
+                 [[], [], [], [], [5,6], [7], [8], []]
                   1   2   3   4     5     6    7   8
 </pre>

 ### Adictional stuff